mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 ### Fit a PC GLM model

 We fit a `PC.GLM` model similarly, except that we need to also specify a future $\tau_0$ = `prediction.time` when we fit the model.
-We fit a model using a spline with 2 knots for measurement time, and raw values for two markers.
+Below we choose to fit a model that predicts the risk of the outcome 12 months in the future.
+Again,  we fit a model using log transformed measurement time, and raw values for two markers.

 ```r